 You can request Interlibrary Loan Service and we will try to borrow the book or journal article for you from another library.
 Fill out the form at the Interlibrary Loan Page.

-Red River College students and staff are also eligible for free reciprocal borrowing privileges at the Libraries of the University of Manitoba, The University of Winnipeg, Catherine and William Booth College, Assiniboine College and Providence College.
-Show your valid Red River College photo ID at these institutions and you will be given free library borrowing privileges.
+Red River College students and staff are also eligible for free reciprocal borrowing privileges at the following Libraries: The University of Manitoba; The University of Winnipeg; Catherine and William Booth College; Assiniboine College and Providence College.
+Show your valid Red River College photo ID at these institutions and you will be given limited library borrowing privileges.

-Books and journals can be renewed once for an additional three weeks.
-You can renew your items online yourself at My Library Account.
-You can also phone the Circulation Desk at 204-632-2322 (Notre Dame Campus) or 204-949-8370 (Exchange District Campus), or bring your Library Card to the Circulation Desk in either Library.
+Current staff and students may renew regular-loan books and journals for five additional three week periods.
+You can renew items online at My Library Account.
+You may also phone the Circulation Desk at 204-632-2322 (Notre Dame Campus) or 204-949-8370 (Exchange District Campus), or bring your Library Card to the Circulation Desk in either Library to renew items.
+Community borrowers are limited to one renewal period.

-All course reserves are listed in the Library Catalogue, under the Course Reserve tab.
+All course reserves are listed in the Library Catalogue.
+Find them quickly under the Course Reserve tab.
 You can search for reserves by instructor name or course.
-Reserve items will either be available in paper format at the Circulation Desk or as electronic reserves.
+Reserve items may be available in paper format at the Circulation Desk or as electronic reserves.
 Electronic reserves can be accessed directly from the catalogue.

 No late fines are charged except for overdue reserve items, recalled items, and interlibrary loans.
 Rates are listed in our Borrowing Policy.

 Library borrowers are responsible for any loss or damage to materials borrowed on their card.
-If you have received a notice from the Library charging you the replacement cost for unreturned materials, please return the items and your fines will be forgiven.
+If you receive a notice from the Library charging you the replacement cost for unreturned materials, please return the items and your fines will be forgiven.

 Failure to return items or to pay replacement costs for lost items will result in suspension of library privileges.
 Diplomas, certificates, degrees and transcripts will be withheld by the Registrar until Library accounts are settled.

-Yes, you can request the book be sent from the Notre Dame Campus Library to the Exchange District Campus Library for pickup in the Library Catalogue.
+Yes, through the Library Catallogue you can request books be sent from the Notre Dame Campus (NDC) Library to the Exchange District Campus (EDC) Library for pickup, or from EDC to NDC.
 If you see an item in the catalogue you would like to borrow:

 1. Click on the Title & Author(s) link of the item you want to request.